junxit/us-congress-bills-111/bill.md

 - Whereas in 2010, nearly 600,000 beneficiaries will receive retirement and survivor benefits and about 42,000 persons will receive unemployment and sickness benefits;
 - Whereas today more than 200,000 people work in railroad employment and pay railroad retirement taxes;
 - Whereas the rail industry and its workers continue to be an integral part of our Nation’s transportation system and vital to our economy; and
-- Whereas the Railroad Retirement Board has designated August 29, 2010, as “Railroad Retirement Day” to celebrate the success and importance of the railroad retirement system to America’s working families: Now, therefore be it
+- Whereas the Railroad Retirement Board has designated August 29, 2010, as “Railroad Retirement Day” to celebrate the success and importance of the railroad retirement system to America’s working families: Now, therefore, be it

 That the House of Representatives—